 And get back together they did, also rejoining forces with original Mudcrutch drummer Randall Marsh.
 At long last, wishes were fulfilled — for band members and fans.
 The dirt and decrepitude of the Mudcrutch Farm would not be lost to the detritus of history.
 The reunion saw two masterpiece albums, the eponymous Mudcrutch in 2008 and Mudcrutch 2 in 2016.
 It’s well-nigh impossible for me to pick favorites from each, but Leadon can narrow down a few favorites that he is still thrilled to play.
 “I always loved ‘Wrong Thing To Do,’ ‘Shady Grove,’ and ‘Dreams of Flying.’ ”

-There could have only been one thing missing from Mudcrutch from the outset, a certain element of refinement, and that is one Benmont Tench.
+There could have only been one thing missing from Mudcrutch from the outset, and that is one Benmont Tench.
 “Yes, he added a lot of wonderful things, including a fullness.
 When Tom first called me to ask me to do the first album, I asked him if he thought we could could get Benmont to do it, because I knew he would enhance everything so well without changing our essential sound and chemistry.
 Ben and I had never been in the band together before, except for the couple times he sat in before I left in ‘72.
 I always admired his work with Tom Petty and The Heartbreakers.”